Language selection

 ASEAN regional development program

-Canada’s development assistance to the region helps strengthen the regional policy agenda and supports ASEAN institutions, organizations, and networks in addressing shared regional development priorities.
+Canada’s development assistance to the region helps strengthen the regional policy agenda.
+It supports ASEAN institutions, organizations, and networks in addressing shared regional development priorities.

-Canada’s international assistance aligns with the ASEAN community-building objectives and the ASEAN-Canada Plan of Action.
-Under this plan, Canada and ASEAN work together in areas of mutual interest, like political and security support, economic growth, and socio-cultural and sustainable development cooperation.
+Canada’s international assistance aligns with the ASEAN Community Vision 2045 and the ASEAN-Canada Plan of Action.
+Under this plan, Canada and ASEAN work together in areas of mutual interest, such as political and security support, economic growth, and socio-cultural and sustainable development cooperation.

-The ASEAN regional development program works with many ASEAN stakeholders.
-This includes: the ASEAN Secretariat, ASEAN member states, partners, and other donors in all ASEAN member states.
-Key bilateral development initiatives include:
+The ASEAN regional development program works with many ASEAN partners.
+This includes: the ASEAN Secretariat, ASEAN Member States, stakeholders, and other donors, and all ASEAN Member States.
+Key regional development initiatives include:

 Quick facts